 May 29, 1970, Howardstown native Sue Stiles, a 20-year-old beauty, received a kiss from Governor Nunn as he crowned her Kentucky Mountain Laurel Festival Queen at Pine Mountain State Park.
 Grand Marshal Colonel Harland Sanders offered his congratulations.
 It took a three-county search and twenty-five men to find enough late-blooming Laurel flowers to make all the contestants’ bouquets.

 May 29, 1976, the climax of the 40th Mountain Laurel Festival took place when Governor Carroll kissed Frankfort native Linda Carol Barnes, 20, and crowned her Queen.
-An estimated 10,000 people attended, including the Grand Marshal and UK football coach Fran Curci.
+An estimated 10,000 people attended, including the Grand Marshal-UK football coach Fran Curci.

 May 29, 1984, eleven incumbents lost their seats in the Kentucky House primary races.
-Almost all hailed from Eastern Kentucky, and most were Elephants.
+Almost all hailed from Eastern Kentucky, and most were Red.
 Governor M. Collins had no comment.

-May 29, 1991, 29% of Elephants and 39% of Donkeys showed up at the primary polls to vote for a governor.
+May 29, 1991, 29% of Reds and 39% of Blues showed up at the primary polls to vote for governor.
 The small turnout did not meet the low expectations.

 May 29, 2000, at the same time Kentucky crime declined and the prison population leveled off, prison building increased.
 Fourteen county jails were being built or had expanded.
 One month earlier, the legislatures approved $88 million for a new 900-bed state prison.
 The 4,400 new beds in the county jails cost the taxpayers $250 million.